First appearances are important, and nothing stands out quite as well at your smile.

 Talk to your Dentist.

-To make the best decision, talk to your dentist about any concerns you have and what your long term goals are.
+To make the best decision about bonding porcelain veneers or dental bonding, talk to your dentist about any concerns you have and what your long term goals are.
 Your dentist will be able to provide you with additional insight into the best options for you and your smile.
-If you need a local Austin cosmetic dentist, schedule a consultation with one of our experienced dentists at one of our 9 Austin locations by calling us at (512) 452-8200 or scheduling online.
+If you need a local Austin cosmetic dentist, schedule a consultation with one of our experienced dentists at one of our 9 Austin locations by calling us at (855) 834-4451 or scheduling online.